louisanoffke/peekah/README.md

 Rails app created as the final project for the Web Dev Le Wagon bootcamp London #752.
-Hosted at www.pka.ai (via Heroku)
+This work is protected by copyright and all requests to re-use any or all parts of this repository are to be directed to  LouNovo Ltd. at louno@lounovo.com